mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 - heap expands and contracts its size dynamically at run-time using special routines, such as `malloc` and `free` (or using garbage collection)
 - shared libraries, such as the C standard library, is near the middle of the virtual address space
 - stack is at top of user virtual address space and used by compiler to implement function calls, it expands and contracts its size dynamically at run-time (note that stack grows with each function call and contracts on return)
-- kernel virtual memory is at top of virtual memory space, which is reserved for kernel, programs have to call kernel to read or write in this space
+- kernel virtual memory is at top of virtual memory space, which is reserved for kernel, programs must call kernel to read or write in this space

 #### <a name="1.4.3" class="anchor"></a> [File](#1.4.3)

-A file is an abstraction for I/O devices, which provides an uniform view of devices, where most input and output in a system is reading and writing to files.
+A file is an abstraction for I/O devices, which provides a uniform view of devices, where most input and output in a system is reading and writing to files.

 ## <a name="2" class="anchor"></a> [2.
 Programs and processes](#2)

-*Keywords: program privileges, address space, low-level software vulnerabilities, buffer overflow*

 ### <a name="2.1" class="anchor"></a> [2.1 File permission](#2.1)